 incomplete defecation / con...

-Extramural vascular invasion (EMVI) is the direct invasion of a blood vessel (usually a vein) by tumour.
+Extramural vascular invasion (EMVI) is the direct invasion of a blood vessel (usually a vein) by a tumour.
 In rectal cancer, this can occur on a macroscopic level and be detected on staging MRI.
 It is a significant prognostic factor, being a predictor of haematogenous spread.

 Extrapulmonary tuberculosis (TB) refers to the haematogenous spread of Mycobacterium tuberculosis.